nkevin90/Phase-1-Project/README.md

 ## Project Overview

-Exploratory data analysis to generate insights for Microsoft.
+Exploratory data analysis to generate new insights for Microsoft Movie Studio.

 ### Business Problem